Railroad Retirement Handbook

 Basic Service Requirement

 The legislation lowered the minimum eligibility requirement for regular railroad retirement annuities from 10 years (120 months) of creditable railroad service to 5 years (60 months) of creditable railroad service for those with 5 years of service rendered after 1995.
-This provision was effective January 1, 2002, and was not retroactive.
+This provision was effective January 1, 2002.

 The legislation established an "initial minimum amount" based on the two-tier annuity amount that would have been payable to the railroad employee at the time the widow(er)'s annuity is awarded, minus any applicable reductions.
 Widow(er)s' annuities computed on the basis of the initial minimum amount will not increase until the amount payable under previous law plus cost-of-living increases is higher than the initial minimum amount.

-This provision was effective February 1, 2002, and was not retroactive.
+This provision was not retroactive, and was effective February 1, 2002.
 It applied to widow(er)s on the rolls before the effective date only if the annuity the widow(er) was receiving on the effective date was less than she or he would have received had the legislation been in effect on the date the widow(er)'s annuity began.

 The legislation provided for the transfer of railroad retirement funds from the Railroad Retirement Accounts to the National Railroad Retirement Investment Trust, whose Board of seven trustees is empowered to invest Trust assets in non-governmental assets, such as equities and debt, as well as in governmental securities.
 The sole purpose of the Trust is to manage and invest railroad retirement assets.

-The Trust is a tax-exempt entity independent from the Federal Government and its trustees are subject to fiduciary standards similar to those required by the Employee Retirement Income Security Act.
+The Trust is a tax-exempt entity independent from the Federal Government.
+Its Board of Trustees is comprised of the following: three members selected by rail labor to represent the interests of labor; three members selected by rail management to represent management interests, and one independent member selected by a majority of the other six members.
+The Trustees are subject to fiduciary standards similar to those required by the Employee Retirement Income Security Act.
 The Trust must submit an annual report to Congress on its operations.

 Effect on Payroll Tax Rates